AIGAdc/dcdesignweek.org-11ty/source/pages/home-internal.md

 ---
 title: Home - Internal
 description: >-
   DC Design Week is an annual celebration of DC’s vibrant, diverse creative community.
-This year we’re once again asking you, our community members, to help us build DC Design Week. **Submit an event proposal by June 12, 2022!**
+This year we’re once again asking you, our community members, to help us build DC Design Week.
+Submit an event proposal by June 12, 2022!
 heroHeader: DC Design Week 2022
 heroBody: >-
   DC Design Week is an annual celebration of DC’s vibrant, diverse creative community.
-This year we’re once again asking you, our community members, to help us build DC Design Week. *Submit an event proposal by June 12, 2022!*
+This year we’re once again asking you, our community members, to help us build DC Design Week. **Submit an event proposal by June 12, 2022!**
 sectionOneBackgroundColor:
 sectionOneTextColor:
-sectionOneHeader:
+sectionOneHeader: What is DC Design Week?
-sectionOneBody:
+sectionOneBody: >-
+  "If you don’t already know us, DC Design Week (DCDW) is an annual celebration of DC’s creative community: An ever-growing body of professionals, makers, and voices working across design disciplines.

+  **This year’s theme is: Community Recovery & Wellbeing.** You’ll see community-based healing and wellness woven into this year’s events and branding.
+While the DC Design Week committee plans some of your favorite annual events (including keynotes, parties, and more), we’re excited to use our community-curated event model again.
+For the second year in a row, most DCDW events will be proposed and hosted by you, our community!

+  Find more details on what we’re looking for below.
+You can also join us for an **information session on May 25, 2022**, to learn more about [submitting an event.](#)"
 sectionTwoBackgroundColor:
 sectionTwoTextColor:
 sectionTwoHeader: